1. Letsencrypt/challenge-types

 Let's Encryptが採用している方法では、特定のドメインをcontrol(制御)している証明にはなっても、 意図しているドメインを制御していることにはならない。(この違いが分からないひとが作成しているらしい。) -- ToshinoriMaeno 2020-07-01 14:02:16

-your client will create a TXT record derived from that token and your account key, and
+After Let’s Encrypt gives your ACME client a token, your client will create a TXT record derived from that token and your account key, and put that record at '''_acme-challenge.<YOUR_DOMAIN>'''.

 Then Let’s Encrypt will query the DNS system for that record.
 If it finds a match, you can proceed to issue a certificate!